Jean-Paul Rodrigue (2017), New York:

 revolution, it significantly accelerated in the second half of the 20th

-century as trade was liberalized, economic blocs emerged and the comparative
+century as trade was liberalized and with significant technological

-However, these conditions are interdependent with the capacity to manage,
+improvements.
+However, this requires the capacity to manage,

 support and expand movements of passengers and freight as well as their